Updated: Mar 5

-When most people think of bees, they picture honeybees, but 70% of the world’s bee species actually live solitary lives in the ground.
+When most people think of bees, they picture honeybees living in a bee hive.
+But the vast majority of the world’s bee species actually lead solitary lives underground.
 Mining bees make up a large portion of those ground dwellers, and their arrival in our area each spring means winter is finally over.

-In Decatur, early March brings with it the annual emergence of mining bees (andrena genus) from hibernation in the soil.
+In Decatur, early March brings with it the annual emergence of mining bees (andrena genus) from the soil.
+There are some 89 different species of mining bees here in Georgia.
 These gentle, native bees create small piles of dirt with pencil-sized holes in the center that are often mistaken for ant hills.

-Unlike the ground-dwelling yellow jackets we see in the fall (which are wasps and not bees at all), mining bees are extremely docile.
+Unlike the ground-dwelling yellow jackets we see in the fall (which are social wasps and not bees), mining bees are extremely docile.
 Plus, they’re terrific pollinators, so there’s no need to try to get rid of them.
+They aerate your soil for free!

-You’ll see mining bees zooming around at high speed in search of mates a few inches above their mounds.
-When many nests are clustered in an area, the sight of all those bees in motion can be pretty intense.
+While solitary, many mining bees will often nest in close proximity where soil conditions are favorable.
+This is called an aggregate.
+You may see large numbers of male mining bees zooming around at high speed a few inches above the grass near the the entrances to the nest mounds.
+They are searching for female mates -- their only job.
+When many nests are clustered in an area, the sight of all those bees in motion can be intimidating.
 Even so, you can stand right in the middle of the action and not be bothered at all.
-In previous years, we’ve seen large groupings of them near the south end of the front of Decatur High School if you want to check them out.
+Like all bee species, males lack stingers and cannot sting.

-Mining bees are active for only a few weeks before they disappear into the ground until next spring.
-Again, they very seldom sting people, so take a few minutes to appreciate these busy creatures when you see them.
+Mining bees are active for only a few weeks each year before they disappear into the ground again until next spring.
+Like most solitary bees, they very seldom sting people, so take a few minutes to appreciate these busy creatures when you see them.

 Tips for a mining-bee friendly yard: